19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 Taman Sari is open every day from 9:00 to 15:00.
 Ticket is 15.000 IDR / 1$ for foreigners.

-As a person obsessed with 20th-century history, the museum at Fort Vredeburg tops my list of things to do in Yogyakarta.
+As a person obsessed with 20th-century history, the museum at Fort Vredeburg was an exciting opportunity to learn more about the Indonesian perspective of the events of 1945-1949.

-With its 4 halls of dioramas, the museum covers the Indonesian Struggle for Independence from 1945 to 1949.
+With its 4 halls of dioramas, the museum covers the Indonesian Struggle for Independence.
 There’s plenty of information in English and it’s all ordered chronologically.

 As the name suggests, it used to be a Dutch Fort until 1947.
-A similar fort called Fort Vastenburg exists in nearby Surakarta, although it’s not a museum.
+A similar fort called Fort Vastenburg exists in nearby Surakarta, although it in not a museum.

 Upon entering, a guide will accompany you around the museum explaining things as you go.
 You can linger in places you find interesting and there’s a ton of information in English.

 Additionally, there’s an Augmented Reality option inside the museum.
-All you need to do is download and install the app beforehand (History of Java Museum AR) and the staff will explain how to use it there.
+All you need to do is download and install the app beforehand (search for “History of Java Museum AR“) and the staff will explain how to use it there.

 The museum is open from Tuesday to Sunday, 9:00 to 18:00.
 Entrance ticket: 35.000 IDR / 2.35$.